mofrim/mofrim.github.io/content/blog/2025-12-28-painful_matrix_account_migration.md

    rooms where your old account is admin run `/op @blabla:fsfe.org 100`
 4) Make your old account leave the rooms where the new account now has successfully joined by running `/part` or clicking on **Leave Room**.
-5) Sadly, the DM chats will now be group chats, as there temporarily have been more than 2 participants.
+5) Sadly, the DM (DirectMessages) chats will now be group chats, as there temporarily have been more than 2 participants.
 In order to fix that run `/devtools` copy the internal room link, go to `Explore account data -> m.direct`.
-You might find json that looks like this:
+There you might find json that looks like this:

    ```json